martinezpenya/ED-CFGS-2122/UD03/UD03_EN.md

 - **Divergent change**.
 If a class needs to be modified often and for very different reasons, the class may be doing too many assignments.
 It could be eliminated and / or divided.

 - **Shotgun surgery**.
 If when modifying a class, other classes or elements outside of it need to be modified to make the change compatible.
-The opposite of * smell * above.
+The opposite of *smell* above.

 - **Feature Envy**.
 It occurs when a class uses more methods from another class, or a method uses more data from another class, than its own.

 - **Legacy rejected**.
 When a subclass extends (inherits) from another class, and uses few features of the superclass, there may be an error in the class hierarchy.

-In the following [web page] (https://sourcemaking.com/refactoring) we have most of Bad Smells grouped into 5 types.
+In the following [web page](https://sourcemaking.com/refactoring) we have most of Bad Smells grouped into 5 types.

 ## Good practices

 - **Strings handling**: Strings are objects, so creating them is expensive.
 It is much faster to instantiate them with an assignment, than with the *new* operator.
-  - Concatenating `String` with the '+' operator also generates a lot of load, since it creates a new` String` in memory (`String` objects are [immutable] (https://curiotecnology.blogspot.com.es/2016 /10/because-string-is-inmutable-en-java.html)).
-You should always try to avoid concatenations (+) within a ** loop **, or use other classes in that case (eg `StringBuilder`)
+  - Concatenating `String` with the '+' operator also generates a lot of load, since it creates a new` String` in memory (`String` objects are [immutable](https://curiotecnology.blogspot.com.es/2016 /10/because-string-is-inmutable-en-java.html)).
+You should always try to avoid concatenations (+) within a **loop**, or use other classes in that case (eg `StringBuilder`)

 ```java
 //instanciación lenta